ForrSiis/vsv/README.md

 ** Creating Header Rows **

 Header rows are optional.

+A header row consists of one or more header field.
 Each header field is enclosed by any of these double matching bracket types:
-Code: [Select]

 [[]]
 {{}}
 (())
 <<>>

+A header row is identified when, ignoring the opening spaces of a row, the first two characters of a row are any consecutive double opening brackets, as listed above.

-Different header fields may use different brackets types.
-Mixed bracket types may be employed on the same header row.
+Distinct header fields may use the same or different brackets types.
+Different bracket types may be employed on the same header row and across rows.

 When exporting to a VSV file, characters that are found in a header field must not be used as enclosing brackets for that field.
 Choose a bracket not found in that field to surround that field.